Studying the Missouri-Kansas Border War and Beyond

 Monthly Program/Meetings – Featuring "Speaker of the Month" or "Round Table Sessions," refreshments and socializing with others of like interests.
-Meetings are generally held on the second Wednesday of each month at the Villages of Jackson Creek (lower level), 3980-A South Jackson Drive, Independence, MO.
-Check the Calendar to verify the date, location and find out about the next program topic.
+Meetings are generally held on the second Wednesday of each month.
+Check the Calendar to verify the date and location and find out about the next program topic.
 Visitors are always welcome!

-Monthly Board Meetings – Meetings are generally held on the third Wednesday of the month.
+Board Meetings – Meetings are generally bi-monthly and held immediately following the monthly program/meetings on the second Wednesday of the month.
 Members can verify the date and location by logging into this site and checking the Calendar.
 Non-members can send an inquiry via the Contact Us page.
 Visitors are always welcome!

 The Lewis-Gregg Cemetery Commission – A subsidiary Commission organized for the purpose of owning, operating, maintaining and funding the Lewis-Gregg Cemetery, located in eastern Jackson County, Missouri, which includes land and monies transferred from the Jackson County Historical Society in 2006, and for any other purposes lawfully identified, in order to preserve the Lewis-Gregg Cemetery.